jewelsofthought/neshama/site/posts/qkab/ohr_ein_sof.md

 For that reason we call this will to receive the “Vessel of Reception” of the _Ne’etzal_.
 It is regarded as its substance and the reason that it stopped being regarded as a _Ma'atzil_ and was denominated as a Ne’etzal.
 The Ne’etzal is defined by a substance that does not exist in the Ma'atzil whatsoever, for there is absolutely no will to receive in the Ma'atzil.

 There are four degrees in this substance, from Smallness, _Katnut_ [smallness, insignificance] to Greatness, _Gadlut_ of reception.
 The fourth degree, being the Greatness of the reception, is complete only in the Void, _Ein Sof_, before the Worlds were created.
 It is the only one that was subject to the Constraint, _Tzimtzum_, and we will clarify henceforth that it was emptied of every Flow that it had from the Void, _Ein Sof_, and remained a vacant Space.
 This is what the Sage means when he says that before the World was created this vacant Space did not exist.

+---

+[^1]: Upper Simple Light: אור עליון פשוט.
+It refers to the Light that expands from the Vitality, [Strength, power, force] of the Creator.
+[^2]: What reality exist here, before any World had been created, that the Upper Light could fill?
+All the Worlds and all the Souls, that exist and that are destined to be created with all their incidents until the end of their correction, are all included in the Void, Ein Sof, in their full measure and glory.